Fresh safety concerns hang over global airlines conference

 U.S. President Donald Trump seized on the violence to argue for an executive order that would temporarily ban entry into the United States of people from six predominantly Muslim countries.
 The ban has been blocked in the courts and Trump's legal team has asked the Supreme Court to reinstate it.

-"We need the Travel Ban as an extra level of safety!"
-Trump said in a series of Twitter messages.

-Airlines were quick to offer assurances and refunds to travelers on edge after the London attack, but it was unclear whether the impact on tourism would match the fallout from similar attacks in Europe last year.
+Airlines were quick to offer assurances and refunds to travellers on edge after the London attack, but it was unclear whether the impact on tourism would match the fallout from similar attacks in Europe last year, when demand from Asia fell.

+Finnair, which routes travellers from Asia to Europe via its Helsinki hub, saw increased demand for destinations in northern Europe, such as Lapland, last year because they were seen as safer.

+"I don't think this will stop people from travelling, but they will just start to look at where they go," CEO Pekka Vauramo told Reuters, adding that he had not seen cancellations after the Manchester attack.

-Malaysia Airlines has offered free refunds to customers flying into London through June 5 and may extend that offer, Chief Executive Peter Bellew told Reuters.
+Malaysia Airlines has offered free refunds to customers flying into London through June 5 and may extend that offer, Chief Executive Peter Bellew said in an interview.

 "Very few people have taken up the offer and we haven't seen any drop-off in bookings to London.
 But it's not good," he said.